 Tip: Visit during February to be a part of ‘Celebration of Light’ which lasts for 10 days.

-d.
-Vaikom Mahadeva Temple – An architectural masterpiece
+17. Vaikom Mahadeva Temple

 The second significant temple in Kumarakom, Vaikom Mahadeva Temple is in close proximity to the Ettumanoor Mahadeva Temple.
 Dedicated to Lord Shiva, the temple is believed to attract lakhs of Shiva devotees every year.
 Besides the grand Vaikom Ashtami celebrations, the temple is known for it remarkable architecture.